The Devil in Booger Hollow

 "Surely autopsies were performed on the bodies to rule out foul play?"

 "No autopsies.
 Ralph Lykes, the funeral director who handled the arrangements was, and still is, a member of Pastor Todd's church.
 He's also the Clay County Coroner.
-They wasted no time in burying the bodies.
+They wasted no time in burying both women.
 Maxine, the one found hanging in the church basement, wasn't even made available for viewing.
 No church service either.
-Who knows if they even embalmed her before putting her into the ground."
+Who knows if they even embalmed Maxine before putting her into the ground."
 Mrs. Collins appeared on the verge of breaking down.
 She reached for a tissue.

 James turned to Mr. Collins, "Sir, do you have anything to add?"

 "Call me John.
 We begged Clystine not to marry that guy.
 He took control of her life.
-We should have tried harder to stop her."
+We should have tried harder to save her."

 "Does Clystine have a car?"